-Travelling can present rich opportunities for a photographer.
-I was always ready to gather all of my camera equipment and stuff it into as many bags as it took to have "the kitchen sink" with me when I was on the road.
-At times it was almost humorous to see how much gear I would lug around the globe with me during my initial forays into travel photography.
-I remember my first trip to Nepal in 1986.
-I carried two Canon F-1 camera bodies and a half dozen lenses, including a 500mm prime lens in a carrying case that by itself easily weighed fifteen pounds.
-It was literally so big that one of the younger child porters in our Nepalese staff was assigned the sole job of carrying that lens around for me.
-I felt embarrassed about that.
-I also remember packing about 40 rolls of slide film for that trip.
-It didn't take me long to learn that I needed to trim down my gear requirements for subsequent trips.
-I did get some great shots from my two visits to Nepal, but I quickly learned how to travel a lot lighter for my later journeys.
-Mountain climbing is especially unforgiving to he "hoarder" packer, and for my climbs up the bigger mountains I permitted myself one camera body and one lens.
-I now travel with only what is needed and nothing more.
-I'm happy with the images I've been able to capture in my past travels during my "film years".
+Travelling very often presents rich and rewarding photographic opportunities for any photographer.
+In the early stages of my travels throughout the world it was sometimes humorous to see the amount of camera gear I would lug with me.
+For my first trip to Nepal in 1986 I carried two Canon F-1 camera bodies and a half dozen lenses, including a 500mm prime lens in a separate hard shell carrying case that by itself easily weighed fifteen pounds.
+One of the younger child porters in our Nepalese staff was assigned (in addition to other gear) the sole job of carrying and being responsible for that lens for me.
+I also remember packing about 40 rolls of Kodachrome slide film for that trip.
+It didn't take me long to learn that I needed to trim down my gear requirements for subsequent trips where I carried everything.
+I did get some great shots from my two visits to Nepal and my other locations but regardless I learned how to travel a lot lighter for my later journeys.
+Mountain climbing is especially unforgiving to the "hoarder" packer, and for my climbs up the bigger mountains in later years I permitted myself one camera body and one lens.
+"Less is more." is my motto and if I'm carrying what I bring I now travel with only what is needed and nothing more.
+I'm happy with the images I was able to capture in my travels during the "film years" of my photographic career.
 I hope you enjoy the images as well.